vjtagaltera/cryptoauthlib-wiki/TTI-Getting-Started.md

 *************************************************
 ```

-If your LoRaWAN end-device was registered to The Things Network, you can validate that the data received by TTN's cloud system by viewing the raw data on your TTN console page, under the **Application Data** area.
+If your LoRaWAN end-device was registered to The Things Industries, you can validate that the data received by TTI's cloud system by viewing the raw data on your TTI console page, under the **Application Data** area.

 <img src="ttn/images/rx_data_ttn.png" />